momoLearnsToRock/ICA-todo/README.md

 ### TodoService

-There is a build server that Momo can describe in further detail when he's back from vacation.
+#### Test
 The build server builds to a dev instance with the address https://ic-todo.azurewebsites.net/.

+##### HOWTO: Deploy to test
+1. Checkout origin/master
+2. Run tests: npm run test
+2. Connect to Azure: git remote add azure https://[your_deplyment_user]@ic-todo.scm.azurewebsites.net:443/ic-todo.git
+3. Push to build server: git push azure master

+#### Production
 Once stable, by doing <insert description  here>, you deploy to the integration server which is used by the frontend project.
 Its adress is https://ica-todo-backend-prod.azurewebsites.net/.

 So to test fetching all todos, you can try: https://ica-todo-backend-prod.azurewebsites.net/todos